storesafe/cordova-sqlcipher-adapter/README.md

 ### Multiple database problem on Android

-This plugin uses SQLCipher for Android which is a non-standard SQLite implementation on Android ([`sqlcipher/android-database-sqlcipher`](https://github.com/sqlcipher/android-database-sqlcipher)).
+This plugin uses SQLCipher for Android which is a non-standard SQLite implementation on Android (a fork of [`sqlcipher/android-database-sqlcipher`](https://github.com/sqlcipher/android-database-sqlcipher)).
 In case an application access the __same__ database using multiple plugins there is a risk of data corruption (see [xpbrew/cordova-sqlite-storage#626](https://github.com/xpbrew/cordova-sqlite-storage/issues/626)), as described in <http://ericsink.com/entries/multiple_sqlite_problem.html> and <https://www.sqlite.org/howtocorrupt.html>.)

 <!-- DOES NOT APPLY for this plugin version:
 The workaround is to use the `androidDatabaseProvider: 'system'` setting as described in the [Android database provider](#android-database-provider) section below: